Share your love

 Step 4 – How To Use Docker Compose?

-To see that Docker Compose is working correctly, we want to test it with a sample Docker container on Centos 7.
+To see that Docker Compose commands are working correctly, we want to test it with a sample Docker container on Centos 7.

 First, create a new directory for setting up the docker-compose file with the command below: